Legon2k/BhHybridScraper/README.md

 ## ⚠️ Disclaimer

 This project is intended for **educational purposes only**.
 Web scraping may violate the Terms of Service of some websites.
 Always scrape responsibly and avoid overloading servers with aggressive request rates.

+## ✅ Unit tests

+A test project `tests\BhHybridScraper.Core.UnitTests` was added to validate parsing logic (uses xUnit).
+Key details:

+- Test project target: `.NET 10` (same TFM as the main code).
+- Fixtures (HTML samples) are stored in `tests/fixtures` and are configured to be copied to the test output so tests can read them via the relative path `tests/fixtures/...` at runtime.
+- Tests exercise `BhParser` behavior: `ParseProductInfoJsonLd` and `ParseReviewsFromHtml`.

+How to run tests:

+- From the command line (PowerShell):
+  - `dotnet test tests\BhHybridScraper.Core.UnitTests\BhHybridScraper.Core.UnitTests.csproj`
+- From Visual Studio: open Test Explorer and run the tests for `BhHybridScraper.Core.UnitTests`.

+If a test reports a missing fixture, ensure the project has been rebuilt so the fixtures are copied to the test output directory (rebuild or run `dotnet build` before `dotnet test`).